Sambit1803/tweetApp/README.md

     - Comment on tweets
     - Like Tweet
   - Other :-
-    - Show all users
+    - User can see list of all users
-    - Show all tweets
+    - User can see all tweets
-    - Show users profile
+    - User can see other user's profile
-    - Show specific users (by searching username)
+    - User can search specific users

 ## Technologies :

+#### Backend
+1. Java
-  - Spring Boot
+1. Spring Boot
-  - Angular
-  - TypeScript
-  - MongoDB
+1. MongoRepository
-  - Rest API
+1. Rest API
+1. JUnit

+#### Frontend
+1. Angular
+1. Typescript
+1. HTML
+1. CSS
+1. Bootstrap

+#### Database Management
+1. MongoDB